dana-ross/danaross.dev/content/manager-readme.md

 > if you ever code something that &quot;feels like a hack but it works,&quot; just remember that a CPU is literally a rock that we tricked into thinking
 > <cite>[daisyowl](https://twitter.com/daisyowl/status/841802094361235456)</cite>

+**User/Users.** People have rich lives, passions, families, and other facets of their lives that affect how and why they're interacting with the things we build.
+We do them, and ourselves, a disservice to call them *users*.
+Call them readers, lonely hearts, teachers, shoppers, or anything  that gives some hint of personality and purpose.

 ## Code
 I like code that works.